RockefellerArchiveCenter/rockarch.org/about-us/privacy-policy.md

 Legal basis:
 A legitimate interest to ensure system compatibility and performance, improve our understanding of our users’ needs, and protect the security of our systems.
 When signing up for our newsletter or listserv, you are giving consent for us to use and store your personal information to email you as requested.
 This Policy does not apply to any data collected by other organizations and sites that we link to from our sites and over which we have no control.

 Storage: Log files are stored primarily on internal RAC systems for 1 year.
-Matomo data is anonymized and stored by Matomo Cloud by InnoCraft in Germany for 14 months.
+Matomo raw user data is anonymized and stored by Matomo Cloud by InnoCraft in Germany for 180 days.

 #### Matomo Analytics
 All Rockefeller Archive Center websites use Matomo to gather anonymized, aggregated data about how people use our sites.
 The data collected in Matomo is only used for the measurement and evaluation of website use and performance and not for advertising or other purposes.
 We anonymize IP addresses in our analytics implementation and do not process any personal data; you can opt out of analytics tracking at any time: